racoelhosilva/FSI_ctfsAndLogbooks/CTF3.md

 The goal was to exploit a vulnerability that would allow administrative access.
 After analysis, the most applicable CVEs for this purpose were: `CVE-2023-2734`, `CVE-2023-2733`, and `CVE-2023-2732`.

+Since we needed to submit the vulnerability code as the first CTF flag, we got the confirmation that the vulnerability was indeed `CVE-2023-2732`.

 ## Finding an Exploit

 While searching for exploits, we discovered a GitHub repository containing an exploit for `CVE-2023-2732`, available [here](https://github.com/RandomRobbieBF/CVE-2023-2732).